Health issues and risks directly linked to excessive alcohol consumption

 Alcohol drinking is habit-forming, just like puffing a cigarette, vape, or any vice, and once the person is already into the habit of drinking or smoking, it is hard to break.

-Once the habit is established, it is hard to get away from it.
-The body system is already longing for it and thereby further going deep down to the pit of the vice to the detriment of the body’s organ and immune system.
+Alcoholism or alcohol use disorder, it is a difficult addiction to rehab from.
+The body is longing for alcohol and thereby further going deep down to the pit of the vice to the detriment of the body’s organ and immune system.

 Alcoholics are aware of the possible health risk that is brought by excessive drinking.
 Still, they already lost their cognitive control or some sort of a “will power” to suppress the body’s longing for alcohol.